IHE/HIE-Whitepaper/README.md

 Finally, a fourth aspect of a community is the size, scope and political jurisdiction(s) that regulate it.
-The simplest community uses only an adhoc arrangement to push documents from one organization to another.
+The simplest community uses only an ad-hoc arrangement to push documents from one organization to another.
 National and sub-national jurisdictions have significant effects on the organization and operations of a community.